pjt0620/Home-Assistant-Bedjet/README.md

 # Home-Assistant-Bedjet
 Bedjet Home Assistant Mqtt Integration

-This is a first attempt at a reverse engineered bluetooth mqtt bridge for bedjet (made at 2 in the morning).
+This is a reverse engineered bluetooth mqtt bridge for bedjet to connect with home assistant.
 This has been tested with a raspbery pi and a bedjet v3.

 Whats working: